Fall 2024: Offered on AST’s Campus and Online (Hybrid)

 Students should also be able to identify settings in which the Scriptures of Israel are read (notably the synagogue, church, and academy), employ terminology appropriate to these communities, recognize where their own biographies place them in relation to the Hebrew Bible/Old Testament and its uses, and monitor and test their individual attitudes and assumptions.
 They should be able to extend their awareness of the Bible’s contemporary readers to the Bible’s long history of reception.
 Finally, students should begin to infer what Jesus meant in speaking of “the law of Moses, the prophets, and the psalms” (Luke 24:44), and so learn to hear claims about New Testament fulfilment of scripture in light of the unique voice that the Old Testament retains along side of the New in Christian Scripture.

-Required Texts (Fall 2023)*
+Required Texts (Fall 2024)*

-NJPS Study Bible
+NJPS Study Bible, 2nd Ed.

 Berlin, Adele, and Marc Zvi Brettler, eds.
 The Jewish Study Bible: Second Edition.
 2nd ed.
 Oxford: Oxford University Press, 2014.
 ISBN 978-0199978465.